creusot-rs/creusot/guide/src/tutorial/gnome_sort.md

 **Annotate the `while` loop with its invariant(s), using the `#[invariant]` attribute.**

-With this, the command `cargo creusot prove` should succeed.
+With this, the command `cargo creusot` should succeed.
 You have formally verified the functional correctness of a sorting function.

 <details>